Bohemians launch Bob Marley-inspired kit

 Pat Egan, who booked Bob Marley and the Wailers for the concert in 1980, said: "I think this is a brilliant thing in terms of the memories of the day - the first major worldwide star to play an open-air gig in Ireland."

-Bohemians, who are 100% fan-owned, have worked with a charity for the launch, with 10% of the profits going towards buying musical instruments and football equipment for the use of people in asylum centres across Ireland.
+Bohemians, who are 100% fan-owned, have worked with a charity for the launch of the new kit, with 10% of the profits going towards buying musical instruments and football equipment for the use of people in asylum centres across Ireland.

-And this isn't the first time the club have shown their musical leanings - last season's away shirt featured the name of post-punk Dublin band Fontaines D.C, with money from sales going to help with a homeless charity.
+And this isn't the first time the club have shown their musical leanings - last season's away shirt featured the name of post-punk Dublin band Fontaines D.C, with money from sales going to a homeless charity.

-The club are also not the only team to have been inspired by Marley - last year Ajax brought out a third kid which paid homage to him.
+The club are also not the only team to have been inspired by Marley - last year Ajax brought out a third kit which paid homage to him.

 - How do influencers make a living?
 Content creators reveal ways in which to make it a lucrative career